aharotias2/Ferconn/README.md

 Petitconn
 ====================================================================================================
-Super easy utility library to work with databases using libgda-5.0 for vala programming language users (prototype).
+Very tiny and super easy utility library to work with databases using libgda-5.0 for vala programming language users (prototype).